-- a) Partners shall clearly document and convey the required specifications, including those for manufacturing and other processes, to suppliers, contractors and other partners from whom they purchase and manage them. - b) Partners shall conduct audits to assess the technical capabilities, supply capacity, quality management systems and other capabilities of suppliers, contractors and other partners they purchase from.
+- Partners shall clearly document and convey the required specifications, including those for manufacturing and other processes, to suppliers, contractors and other partners from whom they purchase and manage them. - b) Partners shall conduct audits to assess the technical capabilities, supply capacity, quality management systems and other capabilities of suppliers, contractors and other partners they purchase from.
 Audit methods shall be in accordance with partners' own criteria.
 Partners shall appropriately assess suppliers, and take appropriate action in the event of the discovery of any problems.
-Partners shall manage the capabilities of suppliers, contractors and other partners using a value chain list, and conduct regular audits.

-c) Partners shall request that suppliers, contractors and other partners from whom they purchase provide written inspection results, when necessary, concerning materials purchased or products manufactured upon contract.
-They shall check whether they satisfy the quality requirements by performing inspections and equivalent actions as required and keep records of their results.
+Partners shall manage the capabilities of suppliers, contractors and other partners using a value chain list, and conduct regular audits. - c) To ensure that the materials purchased or products manufactured upon contract satisfy requirements, partners shall, as necessary, request written inspection results concerning these materials or products from their suppliers, contractors and other parties.
+They shall check whether or not they satisfy the quality requirements by performing inspections and equivalent actions, keep records of their results and take other actions to make sure their requirements are fulfilled.